 These experiments will contribute to understand the trends observed in real-world and confirm the relationship between P availability and biofilm responses.

 WP2 will evaluate how the hydromorphology of streams (factor determining habitat configuration and hydrologic retention) and changes in the dissolved inorganic nitrogen and dissolved organic carbon (determining biotic activity) affect the amount of P retained in streams.

 Tasks included in WP2 will be conducted in the Urban River Lab experimental platform (www.urbanriverlab.com) and in a 360-m reconstructed stream by bioengineering within three 80-m reaches.

 We will also evaluate how the hydromorphlogical characteristics of a reach, as a factor modifying hydrologic retention and habitat configuration, and changes in the relative availability of dissolved inorganic nitrogen and dissolved organic carbon, as a factor influencing biotic activity, can influence P retention at reach-scale in a receiving stream.

-We will also investigate the role of biofilms in P uptake in each reach and assess how the reciprocal interactions between P availability and biofilm structural and functional attributes associated with P cycling vary among different habitats.
+We will also investigate the role of biofilms in P uptake in each reach and assess how the reciprocal interactions between P availability and the structural and functional attributes of the biofilm associated with P cycling vary among different habitats.
 Variability in biofilm P markers observed at habitat scale